juice-shop/pwning-juice-shop/part2/miscellaneous.md

 * This challenge asks you to act like an ethical hacker
 * As one of the good guys, would you just start attacking an application without consent of the owner?
-* You also might want to ready the security policy or any bug bounty program that is in place
+* You also might want to read the security policy or any bug bounty program that is in place

 [^1]: https://en.wikipedia.org/wiki/Privacy_policy